Illinois Compiled Statutes

 designated program and fulfills the other conditions of probation ordered by the court, he or she will be discharged, but any failure to adhere to the requirements of the designated program is a breach of probation.

-The court may certify an individual for treatment while on
+The court may require an individual to obtain treatment while on

 probation under the supervision of a designated program and probation

-(b) If the individual elects to undergo treatment or is certified for
+(b) If the individual elects to undergo treatment or is required to obtain

-treatment, the court shall order an examination by a designated program to
+treatment, the court shall order an assessment by a designated program to

-determine whether he suffers from alcoholism or other drug addiction and is
+determine whether he or she suffers from a substance use disorder and is

 likely to be rehabilitated through treatment.
 The designated program shall